-An approved hearing-impaired interpreter is:
+An approved deaf or hard of hearing interpreter is:

-- An interpreter certified by the National Registry of Interpreters for the Deaf and listed with the New Jersey Division of the Deaf. - An interpreter who has been evaluated by the Division of the Deaf and is on the approved list of professional interpreters.
+- An interpreter certified by the National Registry of Interpreters for the Deaf and listed with the New Jersey Division of the Deaf and Hard of Hearing. - An interpreter who has been evaluated by the Division of the Deaf and Hard of Hearing and is on the approved list of professional interpreters.